Skip to content

 The insulation questions homeowners actually ask.

-Honest answers to the questions people ring me about: cellulose vs batts, real R-value, rats, spray foam, fire and who turns up to your roof.
+Straight answers to the questions people ring me about: cellulose vs batts, real R-value, rats, spray foam, fire and who turns up to your roof.
 No sales spin, just what I’d tell a mate.

 I’ve been installing insulation since 1986 and made it myself in Tiaro for most of that.
 Pick a question below, each one links to a fuller answer, or skip straight to the eight most common ones, answered right here on this page.